In the Beginning.

-In the 90’s, the retail model of Beta Bikes was developed as a franchise and these franchise stores operated under the fascia of Freewheel.
-At the peak there were circa 30 Freewheel stores in the UK.
-Whilst the stores looked great and performed well for a while, running a successful bike shop is hard work and requires a huge amount of dedication and this is not so easy to replicate through a franchise.
-At the same time Madison grew at a rapid rate and it was clear that the future of the business lay in being a distributor to the trade rather than a retailer.
-Madison pulled out of the franchise scheme in the mid 1990s and stores continued to trade for several years after but eventually were sold or absorbed into other retail chains so none exist anymore.
+The Freewheel mail order catalogue was sold throughout the UK in all newsagents and fast became the go to publication for everything cycling in the UK.
+Later, in the 90’s, the retail model of Beta Bikes was developed as a franchise and these franchise stores operated under the fascia of Freewheel.
+At the peak there were circa 30 Freewheel stores throughout the UK.
+At the same time the company Madison grew rapidly and it was clear that the future of the business lay in being a distributor to the trade rather than a retailer.

 Madison still operates as the UK’s largest distributor of bicycle parts and accessories and Freewheel (a trademark still owned by Madison) was reinvented in 2019 as a direct to consumer eCommerce website for the Madison and Sportline brand portfolio.
 Our mission is to ensure that the local independent bike shops continue to thrive.
 Read how we to this here.

 We have over 400 stores throughout the UK signed up to The Freewheel Union, which a large percentage being collection points for our Click & Collect orders.
 Each shop is highly regarded within their local communities and provides customers with many value added bike related services.
 We proudly support this union of bike shops with every purchase made online via a commission system.

 Are you a bike shop that would like to join us?